-The accumulator (ACC) is related to the ALU operations.
-It is also mapped to location 05H of the RAM and is capable of operating with immediate data.
-The data movement between two data memory locations must pass through the ACC.
+The accumulator is closely related to ALU operations.
+It is also mapped to location 05H of the RAM and capable of operating with immediate data.
+The data movement between two data memory locations must pass through the accumulator.

 Arithmetic and Logic Unit - ALU